EmilyGraceLB/Week9Practical1/README.md

 You won't see your webpage in GitHub Pages because Vite assumes only the contents of the `dist` folder will be put online and that they are at the root of the website (that would be github.com in this case).
 To fix this, you need to configure Vite to work with the Pages structure.

 1. Create a file called `vite.config.js` at the top level of your project folder.
 For example, if your folder is called `my-vite-app`, `vite.config.js` should be immediately inside this folder, not the `src` folder.
-2. Copy the code below into `vite.config.js` but replace "YOUR_GITHUB_URL" with the GitHub Pages URL from Step 6 and "YOUR_VITE_PROJECT_FOLDER" with the name of your project folder:
+2. Copy the code below into `vite.config.js` but replace "YOUR_GITHUB_URL" with the GitHub Pages URL from Step 6:

 ```
 import { defineConfig } from 'vite';

 export default defineConfig({
-    base: "YOUR_GITHUB_URL/YOUR_VITE_PROJECT_FOLDER",
+    base: "YOUR_GITHUB_URL",
     build: {
         outDir: '../docs',
         emptyOutDir: true,